top of page

 Gallery Hop

-Please join us for Gallery Hop, 5-8pm on Friday, March 21, for art, refreshments provided by the AATC, and live music.
-It will be a great opportunity to meet the artists!
+Please join us for Gallery Hop, 5-8pm on Friday, September 19, for art, refreshments provided by the AATC, and live music.

 Art at the Cathedral